Last Updated on November 22, 2023 by Maggie McKneely

-Because we only had one day to explore Sintra on our Portugal itinerary, we didn’t want to waste any time stuck in a line, so my mom and I did everything possible to avoid the crowds.
+Because we only had time for a day trip to Sintra on our Portugal itinerary, we didn’t want to waste any time stuck in a line, so my mom and I did everything possible to avoid the crowds.
 And for the most part, we succeeded!
 So read on if you, too, want to have an enjoyable, crowd-free Sintra day trip from Lisbon.

 Sintra Day Trip Itinerary to Beat the Crowds

 Getting to Sintra from Lisbon

 The main key to avoiding the massive lines in Sintra is to start early.
 Start early = see lots of things.
 Don’t start early = see almost nothing.
-So, start early.
+So, start your Sintra day trip early.

 The easiest way to get to Sintra from Lisbon is via train.
 Starting at 7 am, trains leave for Sintra from the Rossio station around every 30 minutes.
 The trip takes about 40 minutes.
 Roundtrip tickets are €4.50 (as of April 2019).
 Getting to the station for the 7 AM train may sound painful, but just trust – it’ll pay off when you’re actually able to enjoy your Sintra day trip without spending hours standing in line!